Open-Collective-Foundation/docs/how-it-works/financial-contributions/third-party-fundraising-tools-and-benefits/README.md

 [emails.md](../../../what-we-offer/emails.md "mention")

-The tools below have been used by Open Collective Foundation's initiatives in the past and are available for OCF's hosted groups.
+The tools below have been used by Open Collective Foundation's Collectives in the past and are available for OCF's hosted groups.

 {% tabs %}
 {% tab title="ActBlue" %}
 * [Why Setup an Account?](https://support.actblue.com/donors/about-actblue/why-do-candidates-and-organizations-use-your-platform/)
 * [Quickstart Guide](https://support.actblue.com/campaigns/help/getting-started/)
-  * ****:bulb: Use [our **EIN**](../../../about/official-information-and-documents.md) **** (81-4004928) when registering in order for your initiative's collected donations to be grouped in OCF’s umbrella.
+  * ****:bulb: Use [our **EIN**](../../../about/official-information-and-documents.md) **** (81-4004928) when registering in order for your Collective's collected donations to be grouped in OCF’s umbrella.
 {% endtab %}

 {% tab title="Benevity" %}
-[Let us know](mailto:contact@opencollective.foundation) if you would like to register with [Benevity](https://www.benevity.com/why-benevity), and we will get your initiative signed up under our host's umbrella
+[Let us know](mailto:contact@opencollective.foundation) if you would like to register with [Benevity](https://www.benevity.com/why-benevity), and we will get your Collective signed up under our host's umbrella

 * **Benefits include:**
   * Fund-matching opportunities
     * many companies use it as their giving portal&#x20;
     * Access to donors
-  * Initiative becomes searchable on Benevity's website
+  * Collective becomes searchable on Benevity's website
-  * Credits are made into your initiative's budget 1x/month
+  * Credits are made into your Collective's budget 1x/month
 * **Onboarding Info:**
   * **Video**: [Attracting Donors to your Benevity Profile](https://causeshelp.benevity.org/hc/en-us/articles/360000469786-Attracting-Donors-to-Your-Profile)
   * **Webinar**: [Strategies for a Successful Giving Season](https://causeshelp.benevity.org/hc/en-us/articles/360000478943-Charities-Webinar-Strategies-for-a-Successful-Giving-Season)